Star Trek XII: The Wrath of Insurrection

 Anyway, so Harrison has gone to the Klingon homeworld.
 Admiral Marcus using Kirk as a part of his plan makes more sense later when you realize that the latter is perceived as a hot-headed, impulsive, revenge-seeking Starfleet officer.
 Marcus can choose him to attack Qo'noS and expect that he will to avenge Admiral Pike's death at the hands of Harrison.
 Thus bringing about the war that Marcus expects is inevitable.
-But I'm getting ahead of myself.
+(I'm getting ahead of myself.)

 Section 31 was a nice reference to the series, even if it was botched.
 In Deep Space Nine, Section 31 is so top secret that only a few people know about it, and yet Admiral Marcus is telling all about it to Kirk and Spock.
 It's just a small thing that feels off, but I wanted to call it out.
 I guess the only consolation is that Marcus expects them to be wiped out by Klingons in the not-too-distant future.

 I'm okay that Scotty objects to the torpedoes, and I even find it in-character for him to be so very stubborn about it, but it's not explained why the chief engineer has anything to do with torpedoes in the first place.
 Why are they in engineering?
-Shouldn't they be taken from wherever they came onboard to the weapons bay?
-Engineering is in the bowels of the ship; it's not like they need to make a pit-stop there.
-And finally, Scotty is not the cargo manifest officer; nobody should need his signature for anything related to torpedoes or bringing them aboard.
+Shouldn't they be taken from wherever they came onboard (some point of ingress on the skin of the hull) to one of the ship’s torpedo bays (located just inside the hull)?
+Engineering is in the bowels of the ship; it's not like they needed to make a pit-stop there.
+And finally, Scotty is not the cargo manifest or weapons officer; nobody should need his signature for anything related to torpedoes or bringing them aboard.
 It's all a hackneyed way to get Scotty and Keenser off the ship, and I felt they could have done better.
 Hell, have Scotty learn about their mission to assassinate Harrison and have him object on moral grounds.
 That would have felt better than the nonetheless very well-acted scenes they used.
 One line of Scotty's really resonated with me: "This is clearly a military operation.
 Is that what we are now?
 'Cause I thought we were explorers."
 I thought so too, Mr. Scott.

-An aside from the previous scene.
-I absolutely love the warp core in Into Darkness.
+An aside from the previous scene: I absolutely love the warp core in Into Darkness.
 It's industrial, it's complicated, it's huge, and it looks like something taken from CERN.
 I've always been a fan of engineering in Star Treks past, and I've appreciated how slick and simple the layout was to best understand the treknology behind it.
-But this, this feels like the kind of sophisticated, intricate, and dangerous sort of technology a warp core would be.
+This though, this feels like the kind of sophisticated, intricate, and dangerous sort of technology a warp core would be.
 It has a scale about it that just draws the eye.
 That is all.
 Continuing on.

 How many engineers must the Enterprise have?
 I saw four alone when Scotty resigned.
 Let's go with four.
 There are four engineers (not counting Scotty and Keenser who just resigned) in all of the Enterprise.
 Wouldn't any of those four have been the reasonable replacement for chief engineer rather than Chekov‽ Well, Chekov has been "shadowing" Scotty and is "familiar" with the engineering systems; I guess that makes him wholly more appropriate for the position than an actual engineer!
 There's patently no need for this except to have a top-billed name in the engineering scenes that will follow, and it is ridiculous!
 A few scenes later when the Enterprise drops out of warp because there's a coolant leak in engineering, thank goodness we have our navigator down there to fix it!

 I could have done without the Spock-Uhura banter in the shuttle.
-It's built up in the comics really well, actually.
+It's built up in the comics well enough, actually.
 Spock becomes increasingly reckless and rationalizes it with logic, and Uhura is witness to the increasing destabilization of her boyfriend.
 Yet watching the film on its own, this awkward detente feels wildly out of place.